cotyhamilton/polymon/README.md

 # polymon
-A pokedex to help me learn webdevelopment.
+A pokedex to help me learn web development.